Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/deploy_guide_03_tokens/guide.en-gb.md

   - `AI Operator`: read & manage
 - **Region**: e.g., `GRA` (for Gravelines)

-After completing the form, click `Generate`{.action} to confirm token creation.
+After completing the form, click `Generate`{.action} to confirm the token creation.

 > [!warning]
 > You will then receive the value of your new token, which you must **carefully save**, as its value is only displayed once.
 If you lose the token value, you will need to [regenerate it](#regenerating-a-token).

-Then, you will be redirected to the token list with the newly generated token displayed at the top:
+You will then be redirected to the token list, where the newly generated token will be displayed at the top:

 ![token generation result](images/06-token-gen-result-read.png){.thumbnail}